dojo/docs/dojo/xhrGet.rst

 Example 7: dojo.xhrGet call and checking the xhr 'status' code in error handler
 -------------------------------------------------------------------------------
-*Note: This ust shows using switch in an error handler to display some message based on a particular failure.*
+*Note: This just shows using switch in an error handler to display some message based on a particular failure.*

 .. code-example ::

   .. js ::

-      function getLicenseErrorStatus(){
+      dojo.ready(function(){
         // Look up the node we'll stick the text under. var targetNode = dojo.byId("getLicenseErrorStatus");